Mypathissional/CurveFitting/README.md

 # CurveFitting
-Bezier Curves and Cubic Splines implementations in Python
+Implementations of de Casteljau's algorithm along with visualization of Bezier curves and Cubic Splines are provided in Python